Sponsorships

 Don’t modify, distort, or add additional elements to the logo.
 And don’t use the Google G.

-done Use the right colors
+Use the right colors

 Use our full-color logo for white or very light grey backgrounds, and use the grey or reverse white logo for darker backgrounds.

-close Don’t use busy backgrounds
+Don’t use busy backgrounds

 Don’t use the logo on backgrounds where it would be hard to read, such as similar colors or busy images.

-done Use the right size
+Use the right size

 Match the size of other sponsor logos.
 Logos come in all shapes and sizes, so you should consider the full area of each logo, not just the width or height.